mohammad-aloufi/audible-credit-spending/README.md

 # Reflection

 This project was interesting to say the least.
 Since it's actually a personal project, it was something I looked forward to.
 I had a problem before starting this project, and now that I finished it, I can say that I don't have this big problem when deciding what to do when I want to buy books.
+I learned a lot when I was doing this project, doing everything from the scratch was part of it.
+Collecting the data, labeling them, and then building the model, and actually create a web app that makes things easier for everyone wo wants to use it.
 I think that collecting the data was the hardest part.
 It took me some time to gather everything and label every book.
 But I made a script to help with that, and it actually helped.
 After that comes the building of the pipeline, it wasn't hard, but was really interesting to say the least, I thought I'd be messing with the parameters for a while, but it was an easy ride actually.

 # Improvement